abrasive/shairport/README.md

 ShairPort 2.0
 =============

-Shairport 2.0 allows you to set the "latency" -- the time between when a sound is sent and when Shairport plays it.
+Shairport 2.0 allows you do synchronise the sound coming from all your devices.
+Specifically, Shairport 2.0 allows you to set the "latency" -- the time between when a sound is sent and when it is played.
 This allows you to synchronise Shairport 2.0 devices reliably with other devices playing the same source.

 Shairport 2.0 is a pretty substantial rewrite of Shairport 1.0 by James Laird.
 It is still very experimental, and only works with Linux and ALSA.